Open menu button Close menu button

 Clinical Clearance Requirements:

-The Nursing Physical Examination (NPE) & Respiratory Protection Evaluation (RPE) forms must be submitted to and approved by the CSI Health Center.
-A copy of the Castlebranch Urine Drug Screen (UDS) along with the completed NPE & RPE and all lab results must be submitted to the Health Center in 1C-Room 112 in person.
-DO NOT EMAIL your NPE/RPE and medical documents to the Health Center.
-Students may schedule appointments by calling 718-982-3045.
+The Nursing Physical Examination (NPE) form must be submitted and approved by the CSI Health Center before it is submitted to the Nursing Department.
+The date on the NPE must be between January 13 and January 24, 2025.
+A copy of a CastleBranch Urine Drug Screen (UDS) completed by January 21, 2025, along with the completed NPE and all lab results must be submitted to the Health Center in 1C-Room 112 in person by Friday, January 24, 2025.
+DO NOT EMAIL your NPE and medical documents to the Health Center.
+Students may schedule appointments by calling 718.982.3045.
 Appointments are recommended.
 Students are responsible to follow up on their physical with the Health Center if they do not get an initial approval.

-Additionally, CSI students may call at 718.982.3045 to request an appointment with the CSI Health Center Nurse Practitioner to complete the NPE & RPE.
-The number of appointments offered is limited.
-Act early to reserve a space!
+Additionally, CSI students may call at 718.982.3045 to request an appointment with the CSI Health Center Nurse Practitioner to complete the NPE.
+The number of appointments offered is extremely limited, and students who wish to request an appointment with the CSI Health Center Nurse Practitioner must call as early as possible.

 AHA Basic Life Support (BLS) Certificate